GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

 Parameters
 ----------

-We already used some parameters, every covariance models has.
+We already used some parameters, which every covariance models has.
 The basic ones
 are:

     - **dim** : dimension of the model